MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/feedback-guidance.md

 App message bar notifications that span the top of the screen can be triggered in canvas apps [using the Power Fx formula](/power-platform/power-fx/reference/function-showerror) and in model-driven apps using [customized command bar actions](/power-apps/maker/model-driven-apps/commanding-use-powerfx).

-In-app notifications can be pushed to a centralized user notifications hub for [model driven apps](/power-apps/user/notifications) and [the Power Apps mobile app](/power-apps/mobile/mobile-notifications), invoked by the [Dataverse Web API action](/power-apps/developer/data-platform/webapi/reference/sendappnotification), or more conveniently via [pro code plugins](/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications?tabs=clientapi) or [low code plugins](/power-apps/maker/data-platform/lowcode-plug-ins-examples#send-in-app-notifications-based-on-an-instant-action).
+In-app notifications can be pushed to a centralized user notifications hub for [model-driven apps](/power-apps/user/notifications) and [the Power Apps mobile app](/power-apps/mobile/mobile-notifications), invoked by the [Dataverse Web API action](/power-apps/developer/data-platform/webapi/reference/sendappnotification), or more conveniently via [pro-code plugins](/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications?tabs=clientapi) or [low-code plugins](/power-apps/maker/data-platform/lowcode-plug-ins-examples#send-in-app-notifications-based-on-an-instant-action).

 Consider using the Power Apps notification connector to [send push notifications](/power-apps/maker/canvas-apps/add-notifications) to devices with Power Apps mobile app installed.